 What's awesome about sous vide cooking is the *almost* impossibility of overcooking a piece of meat, which is perfect for sensitive meats like these sous vide lamb chops.

-That's right - gone are the days of overcooked grilled beef and dry chicken and pork chops.
-Sous vide results in tender, juicy meat almost every time.
+That's right - gone are the days of overcooked grilled beef and dry chicken, fish and pork chops.
+Sous vide results in tender, juicy meat (or fish) almost every time.